 You'll find everything you want for breakfast--potatoes, eggs, cheese and ham--in this satisfying casserole from Iris Frank of Eureka Illinois.
 "It can be made the night before and kept in the refrigerator," she comments.
 "I frequently make it for church potlucks and for company.
 Everybody loves it."

 This light fluffy egg casserole, sprinkled with tasty bacon, retains its fresh flavor after freezing.
 While it's great for breakfast, it's an easy-to-reheat meal for lunch or dinner, too.
 The recipe makes two casseroles, so you can serve one right away and freeze the second one for later.

-BLT's are a favorite at my house, so I created this recipe to combine those flavors in a "dressier" dish.
-It was such a hit, I served it to my church ladies' group at a brunch I hosted.
-I received lots of compliments and wrote out the recipe many times that day.
+BLT's are a favorite at my house, so I created this recipe to combine those flavors into a warm, cozy casserole.
+It was such a hit, I served it to my church ladies' group at a brunch I hosted. —Priscilla Detrick, Catoosa, Oklahoma

 Sausage provides plenty of flavor in this hearty morning casserole shared by Teresa Marchese from New Berlin, Wisconsin.
 It's a great addition to a brunch buffet, because it's assembled the night before to cut down on last-minute fuss.